jimmjohn/Profiling-in-cpp/README.md

 4)**Expand the snapshots and it will show which function and the line number it takes more memorey**
 Attached pics from massif-visualizer

-Here we found the TH3F histogram of dimension (500*500*500) taking 500MB.
+Here we found the TH3F histogram of dimension (500 X 500 X 500) taking 500MB.
 And we had three histograms.
 Due to this we converted all the TH3F histos to THnSparseD histos.